cjacker/opensource-toolchain-stm8/README.md

 set 0x487F to 0xAA
 ```

-There is various way to accomplish this, the STVP for windows officially provide by ST have option bytes configuration support, but as I know, it only set 0x487E and can not set 0x487F.
+There is various way to accomplish this, the STVP for windows officially provide by ST have option bytes configuration support, but as I know, it only set 0x487E and does not set 0x487F.

 For linux, there is no STVP provided.
-Here we use another way: flash a firmware once to setup these optionbytes with STLINK. after that, the UART flashing can be used until you flash this development board with STLINK again.
+Here we use another way: flash a firmware once to setup these option bytes. after that, the UART flashing can be used until you flash this development board with STLINK again.

 There are BSL activate codes in stm8gal repo, you need to build it yourself:

 ```
 git clone https://github.com/gicking/stm8gal.git
 cd BSL_activate
-make DEVICE=STM8S207 # suitable for STM8S208MB
+make DEVICE=STM8S207 # ok for STM8S208MB
 ```

 by the way, If you use STM8S105, you should: